EDM Identity

 This more intimate version of Nocturnal was one that I was excited to experience.
 On top of that, I opted to camp for the first time ever with the intent that it would give me a new take on a festival that I had felt disconnected from in the past and see if it could engage me in a new way.
 It did.
 Sort of, at least.

-One of the main reasons that I love attending events hosted by Insomniac is the immersion that I feel when walking through the gates into the festival grounds.
+One of the main reasons I love attending events hosted by Insomniac is the immersion that I feel when walking through the gates into the festival grounds.

 If you’ve ever gotten those butterflies walking through the passageways that lead to the grandstands at EDC Las Vegas, you know exactly what I’m talking about.
 After entering Escape: Psycho Circus and coming face to face with a literal carnival of crazies – same thing.
 That’s the type of immersion I’m talking about: that escape from reality, a departure from regular life, that feeling you’re in, well… wonderland.